 The certificate program is currently a three semester program with all courses offered entirely online.
 For those who need them, continuing education (CE) credits will be provided after the successful completion of each course.

 All courses are priced at the same rate.
-For those who begin in the fall of 2019, the cost will be $700/credit ($2,100 for each 3-credit course).
+The cost will be $700/credit ($2,100 for each 3-credit course).
 The certificate, which requires three courses of three credits each, would cost a total of $6,300.

 Dr. Kelly S. Swanson